nsstarr/advent-of-code-2023-anastasia/README.md

-# Advent of code Typescript Starter
+# Advent of code Typescript

-A simple [Advent of code](https://adventofcode.com/) starter project with Typescript and jest for testing.
+My solutions for [Advent of code](https://adventofcode.com/) `23 in Typescript.

 ## How to use